 We may need to pass the data we collect to third parties [“Sharing Parties”]: –

-- for administrative purposes: conference venues and Trainers will need to receive some of your basic personal data (name, contact number) so that we can organize and run our training services efficiently.
+- for administrative purposes: conference venues and Trainers will need to receive some of your basic personal data (name, contact number) so that we can organise and run our training services efficiently.

-- confirmation of standards: professional and vocational bodies who have approved Bywater as a provider of authorised training for their members – such as the Chartered Quality Institute – require us to inform them whether delegates have met the standards required for the award of an industry-recognised qualification.
+- confirmation of standards: professional and vocational bodies who have approved Bywater as a provider of authorised training for their members – such as the Chartered Quality Institute and IEMA – require us to inform them whether delegates have met the standards required for the award of an industry-recognised qualification.
 For further information on the Chartered Quality Institute’s data processing policy please follow this link, and for IEMA please follow this link

 - for tax and accounting purposes: basic customer data may be required by HM Revenue & Customs so that we can comply with the tax laws and regulations of this country.